hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ### Important, magic step

 Before we continue, the following setup is my opinion, and you are free to set up your LAMP stack however you please.
-I've followed several guides for this setup and have had to start over many times after getting backed into some weird corner; everything from one extreme of symlinking my entire Linux home folder to my Windows home directory (do not do this, things get weird) to the opposite extreme of treating Windows and Linux as 2 completely separate things and never cross-contaminate them (do not do this, you lose many benefits).
+I've followed several guides for this setup and have had to start over many times after getting backed into some weird corner; everything from one extreme of symlinking my entire Linux home folder to my Windows home directory (do not do this, things get weird) to the opposite extreme of treating Windows and Linux as 2 completely separate things and never sharing files between them (do not do this, you lose many benefits).

-Here's the thing: in WSL, **Linux can modify Windows files**, but **Windows cannot modify Linux** files.

-I want Ubuntu to function exactly as it would on any other machine, and I want to be able to follow any Ubuntu guide on the internet without accommodating some weird special circumstance because my setup is atypical.
+I want Ubuntu to function exactly as it would on any other machine, and I want to be able to follow any Ubuntu guide on the internet without worrying about an atypical setup.
 And I also want the benefits of truely developing locally, like running `code somefolder` and having that open as a project in VS Code, and so forth.
 The whole point of WSL is that you are literally running a completely native command line Linux experience, but your base OS happens to be Windows.

+Here's the thing: Microsoft says **Linux can modify Windows files**, but **Windows cannot modify Linux** files.
 So, my suggestion for accomplishing these goals is to keep everything for Ubuntu right where it gets installed (ssh keys, dotfiles, etc.), and then the only thing I'll have in Windows is a working project folder that can be referenced from Ubuntu.
+That working folder can hold files for any project, from PHP to Ruby to just about anything.

 ### Install LAMP stack